metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Copy-WinModule.md

 they will be available just like the other native modules for PowerShell Core.

-Note that if there already is a module in the destination corresponding to the module to be copied's name, it will not be copied.
+Note that if there already is a module in the destination corresponding to the module to be copied name, it will not be copied.

 ## EXAMPLES